 MD 33 provides water and street light services for a residential community.
 The District is located in Madera County Supervisorial District 2 midway between the cities of Madera and Chowchilla at Avenue 19 1⁄2 and State Route 99.
 The district was formed on July 12, 1977 by Resolution No. 77-438.
-The Fairmead Water System provides water service to 178.15 improved units and 63 standby units.
-The water rates were last set on July 18, 2017 by Resolution No. 2017-083 and are based on a flat rate structure with an annual Consumer Price Index adjustment.
-The water rate was increased monthly by \$22.88 for a total new monthly rate of \$60.88 for improved lots.
-Rate for standby lots is \$5 per month.
+The Fairmead Water System provides water service to 181.15 improved units and 63 standby units.
+The water rates were last set on July 18, 2017 by Resolution 2017-083 and are based on a flat rate structure with an annual rate Consumer Price Index adjustment.
+The rates are \$65 per month for improved lots and \$5 per month for standby lots.